Catapush/catapush-ios-sdk-pod/README.md

 ## Author

-Alessandro Chiarotto, chiarotto.alessandro@gmail.com
+Alessandro Chiarotto, alessandro@catapush.com

 ## License

-catapush-ios-sdk-pod is available under the Proprietary APIs license.
+catapush-ios-sdk-pod is available under the Commercial license.
 See the LICENSE file for more info.